Skip to main content

 Sample language: “I have prepared tax returns for [borrower name] for the past three years.
 They are the 100% owner of [business name], a consulting firm operating since 2019.
 Based on my review of their financials, their business expenses average 25% of gross revenue.”

+For bank statement loans, CPA letters and P&Ls are optional but can meaningfully increase qualifying income.
 Without documentation, lenders apply default expense factors based on industry—often 40-50%.
-A CPA letter stating your actual expenses are 25% can significantly increase qualifying income.
+A CPA letter stating your actual expenses are lower can reduce that factor and increase qualifying income.
 Example on $400,000 annual deposits:

 Expense FactorQualifying Income